illogicWorks/DeimosExampleMod/README.md

 To debug your mod, create a launch configuration with the main class being `KnotClient` (`net.fabricmc.loader.impl.launch.knot.KnotClient`) and the vm argument `-Dfabric.development=true`.
 It's also recommended to change the working directory to the `run` folder (in Eclipse you can just do: `${workspace_loc:NameOfYourProject}/run/`).
 You can also use the gradle run task instead, but a run configuration is generally better.

-Optionally (though not tested), the Mixin support from the MCDev plugin may be useful for modding with Deimos, and you should also be able to setup the annotation processor for Eclipse as mentioned in the Mixin readme.
+Optionally (though not tested), the Mixin support from the MCDev plugin on Idea may be useful for modding with Deimos, and you should also be able to setup the annotation processor for Eclipse as mentioned in the Mixin readme.

 It's likely that checking FabricMC's resources on mixins and starting modding will be useful if you haven't ever used them.